Lab Testing for Mumps at the MDH Public Health Laboratory

 - Drug reactions, allergies, tumors, immunologic diseases

 Mumps Real-Time Polymerase Chain Reaction (RT-PCR, or PCR) is available for mumps case confirmation at the MDH Public Health Laboratory (MDH-PHL).
-Providers are asked to collect and send a PCR specimen to MDH-PHL when mumps is suspected.
+Providers are asked to collect and send PCR specimens to MDH-PHL when mumps is suspected.
 Serologic testing for diagnostic purposes is not available at MDH-PHL.

-A clinical specimen for PCR should be taken as soon as mumps is suspected.
+Clinical specimens for PCR should be taken as soon as mumps is suspected.
 Viral RNA is more likely to be detected when the specimen is collected as soon as possible after parotitis (or other symptom) onset.
-Ideally, a specimen for mumps PCR should be obtained within 0-3 days of parotitis onset (0-9 days at most).
+Ideally, specimens for mumps PCR should be obtained within 0-3 days of parotitis onset (0-9 days at most).
 Consider the parotitis (or other symptom) onset date as day ‘0.’

-Please send one of the following specimens to the MDH-PHL, in order of preference:
+Please send the following specimens to the MDH-PHL, in order of preference:

 - Buccal swab